 Frank LoMonte returns to KU having spoken on the Free Speech in Social Media panel at The Commons in 2014.
 He became the executive director of the Student Press Law Center in 2008 after practicing law with Atlanta-based Sutherland LLP and clerking for federal judges on the Northern District of Georgia and the Eleventh Circuit U.S. Court of Appeals.
 Before law school, LoMonte was an award-winning investigative journalist and political columnist for daily newspapers in Florida and Georgia.
 LoMonte graduated magna cum laude from the University of Georgia School of Law, where he was a senior editor of the Georgia Law Review.
 His articles about the First Amendment and media-law topics have been widely published in Education Week, The Chronicle of Higher Education, the American University Law Review, the University of North Carolina First Amendment Law Review, and in many other outlets.

 Jeff Chasen is the Director of Integrity & Compliance at KU, providing independent oversight and coordination of institutional compliance.
 He earned a BA in 1984 and JD in 1987 from George Washington University.
 He is a member of the National Association of College and University Attorneys, the Public Risk Management Association and the Association of Governmental Risk Pools.

-This event is sponsored by The Commons, the Office of the Chancellor, the Office of the Provost, the Department of African & African-American Studies, and the Department of American Studies.
+Sponsored by the Office of the Chancellor, the Office of the Provost, the Department of African and African-American Studies, the Department of American Studies, and The Commons